BLCM/BLCMods/Borderlands 2 mods/Nifsara/UVHM Rebalance/Readme.md

 *UVHM Rebalance*</br> by Nifsara</br>I exist in Shadow's Discord server</br>

 This mod overhauls both UVHM and Slag into being less stressful to manage by removing the health regeneration of enemies and making Slag a non-damage debuff.
-In turn, enemies have received a slight decrease in health to compensate.
-Intent is to make the time-to-kill roughly similar while turning Slag into more of a defensive tool.
+In turn, enemies have received a slight decrease in health to compensate.</br> Intent is to make the time-to-kill roughly similar while turning Slag into more of a defensive tool.

 ***